 Strengthening Value Chains for Long-term Impact

-Our pioneering work in developing a comprehensive value chain approach to economic development (with attendant poverty reduction) exemplifies our commitment to technical practices that elevate and extend our impact beyond the duration of a project.
+Our pioneering work in developing a comprehensive value chain approach to economic development and poverty reduction exemplifies our commitment to technical practices that elevate and extend our impact beyond a project’s term.
 A strengthened value chain carries long-term benefit for all participants in a market system and lays the foundation for more comprehensive economic growth.

 Involving Communities to Drive Change

-We have been leaders in community-driven development that brings together participants from across religious, ethnic and gender barriers to discover mutuality and to partner in progressive action, a basic building-block of sustainability.
+We have been leaders in community-driven development that brings together participants, even across religious, ethnic and gender barriers, to discover mutuality and partner in progressive action.
+The results form a basic building-block of social stability and sustainability.

 Improving Agricultural Systems from Farm to Market

-And a persistent food crisis in many parts of the world reaffirms our historical emphasis on catalyzing systemic agricultural development to achieve far-reaching food production gains and overcome the need for emergency commodity handouts, improve nutrition and create broad-based economic growth founded on the world’s most popular livelihood—agriculture.
+A persistent food crisis in many parts of the world reaffirms our historical emphasis on catalyzing systemic agricultural development to achieve far-reaching and sustainable food production gains.
+Smallholder-oriented agricultural programs can obviate the need for emergency commodity handouts, improve nutrition and create broad-based economic growth founded on the world’s most popular livelihood—agriculture.